pere-gr/T41VS1053/README.md

 # [T41VS1053](https://github.com/pere-gr/T41VS1053)
-  This is a library for Teensy4.1 + Adafruit's VS1053 (maybe others VS1053.
+  This is a library for Teensy 4.1 + Adafruit's VS1053 (maybe others VS1053.
 Don't know.
 Not tested!!)

   It uses interrupt by default.